 27. Run a Lemonade Stand

-This is another classic job teenagers have been doing since forever.
+This is another classic job teenagers have been doing forever.

 It is straightforward.
 Find a well-trafficked spot close to your house and sell cold drinks, baked goods, cookies, and other treats during the summer months.
 Put on a big smile and keep everything looking clean.

 In some locations, you may need to get a permit to open a lemonade stand, so do your research beforehand.

 There are odd jobs for every season and you can make money no matter your age.

 Some of the tasks you can complete in your neighbourhood in exchange for payment include: